 To prepare for the release of this new information, six partners in the Yorkshire Integrated Catchment Solutions Programme (iCASP) have been working with the Met Office’s chief scientist to explore the implications for regional organisations who need to make decisions based on the impacts of future climate change.
 The partner organisations have been able to make recommendations about the information they would find most useful and the kind of support they would need to get the best use from it.

-The project, funded by iCASP, has contributed to a suite of leaflets to be published by the Met Office which demonstrate how UKCP18 can be used in different contexts.
+The project, funded by iCASP, has contributed to a suite of Met Office leaflets which highlight how UKCP18 can be used in different contexts.